A Republican super PAC supporting New Jersey Gov. Chris Christie for president.

-The groups below were selected based on the amount they have spent, or say they plan to spend, or the media attention they have attracted.
+Who are the people and groups behind the TV ads in the 2014 federal elections?
+Below is a list of organizations that have been active or are expected to be active in raising and spending money to influence voters in 2014.
+Click on the links to read profiles of each organization.
+The groups were selected based on the amounts they have spent, or say they plan to spend, or the media attention they have attracted.
 It is not a comprehensive list, and additional groups will be added as the campaign season unfolds.

-A liberal-leaning group founded by former DNC chairman Howard Dean.
+A liberal-leaning group founded by former MoveOn.org strategists.